sknrao/hpc/Notes.md

 Open source already leads the world there.
 Instead, our sovereign R&D must focus on filling the **hardware-adjacent gaps**: developing homegrown RISC-V Confidential Computing TEEs (Vertical 2), hardware PQC acceleration units (Vertical 6), and establishing domestic secure tape-out capabilities for Silicon Root of Trust IP (Vertical 1)."*

+# Summary: Building Sovereign HPC through Open Source Collaboration and Open Standards
+---
+When we discuss "technological sovereignty," there is a common misconception that sovereignty requires isolation—that to truly own our compute stack, we must write every line of software and design every gate of silicon from line zero.

+In modern High-Performance Computing, that approach is a trap.
+True digital sovereignty is not about isolation; **it is about control.** It is about absolute ownership over our build pipelines, our cryptographic signing keys, our hardware-software co-design, and our strategic supply chain.

+The path to a sovereign HPC ecosystem for India lies in leveraging open-source collaboration and open standards to leapfrog decades of redundant engineering.

+To build a Sovereign Secure HPC Operating System, we must first recognize that a supercomputer is not an administrative desktop.
+We cannot simply modify desktop operating systems like BOSS Linux.
+Supercomputing demands an uncompromising, **two-tiered OS architecture**:

+* **For Management and Login Nodes:** We leverage robust, community-governed foundations like Debian or Enterprise Linux, giving our researchers immediate access to thousands of scientific packages.
+* **For Compute Nodes:** Where raw FLOPS happen, we must strip out all background noise.
+By using build frameworks like the Yocto Project, we compile ultra-lean, diskless, tickless Linux kernels running in RAM.
+This eliminates "OS jitter" and dedicates 99% of processor cycles purely to scientific simulation.
+* **For Orchestration:** We unify these two tiers using declarative, open-source Infrastructure-as-Code—utilizing Ansible roles to ensure deterministic, auditable deployment across thousands of nodes without configuration drift.

+However, an operating system kernel is useless without the underlying silicon and network fabric.

+To achieve true hardware sovereignty, India must avoid single-vendor traps and single-nation open sources bound by restrictive foreign licenses.
+Instead, our national initiatives—including C-DAC’s AUM processor and the DIR-V roadmap with VEGA and SHAKTI cores—should strategically integrate with politically neutral, globally governed open standards.

+By referencing open-architecture blueprints under the CHIPS Alliance and Linux Foundation—such as **SonicBOOM** for out-of-order compute, **VeeR** for low-level system control, and **Caliptra** for a Silicon Root of Trust—we build on production-tested, fully auditable hardware foundations.

+And how do these nodes talk to each other?
+Not through proprietary interconnect monopolies like InfiniBand.
+We must standardize on the **Ultra Ethernet Consortium (UEC)** open fabric—bringing native Remote Direct Memory Access (RDMA) and ultra-low latency directly to open commodity Ethernet hardware.

+Finally, we must evaluate our security posture across **Six Vertical Pillars**:

+1. Silicon Root of Trust
+2. System Confidential Computing & Enclaves
+3. Zero-Trust Build Pipelines
+4. Local Binary Signing & Key Management
+5. Self-Hosted Air-Gapped Repositories
+6. Post-Quantum Cryptography

+If we analyze these six verticals today, the pure software domains—our air-gapped package mirrors, binary signers, and build pipelines—are mature.
+Open source leads the world there, and we do not need to reinvent them.

+Instead, our national R&D budget and engineering talent must laser-focus on the **hardware-adjacent gaps**: developing homegrown RISC-V Trusted Execution Environments for Confidential Computing, integrating hardware acceleration for Post-Quantum Cryptography, and securing domestic tape-out capabilities for Silicon Root of Trust IP.

+Digital sovereignty is not about building a wall around our technology.
+It is about building a rock-solid, domestically audited foundation underneath it.

+By uniting open-source software, open-governance silicon, and total national control over our binary build pipelines, India will deliver a sovereign HPC platform that is exascale-ready, globally interoperable, and unassailable in its security.